cxygkos/IPC_Compliant_Calculators/README.md

 1. Download or clone this repository to your filesystem.
 2. Navigate into the directory and double-click `index.html` to execute the code instantly inside your preferred web browser.

+*Note: To deploy for your team, simply host the repository on GitHub Pages or any static file server.*

+## 📄 License

+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## ⚖️ Legal Disclaimer